Eyes wide shut, world watches Syria bleed

 "SHAMEFUL INACTION"

-Arab League chief Nabil Elaraby said this week that Syria remained high on the international agenda, but that world powers were paralyzed by the impasse at the United Nations.
+Arab League chief Nabil Elaraby said this week that Syria remained high on the international agenda, but that world powers were paralysed by the impasse at the United Nations.

 "I would not say that the world has lost interest.
 In fact, the whole world does not know exactly what to do," Elaraby told reporters in Cairo.
 "And this is shameful, definitely this is shameful, because people are dying every day."